-If your defendant happens to be the fall guy, develop the universally understood scapegoat theme.
+If your client happens to be the fall guy, develop the universally understood scapegoat theme.
 The corporate executive, the fund manager, the industry leader all become perfect and convenient scapegoats when things go wrong.
-Criminal defense attorney Mark Mahoney posits in his presentation "The Corporate Officer as Scapegoat" that no better example of scapegoating driving criminal investigations and prosecutions exists than in the wave of corporate fraud litigation over the past decade.
+Criminal defense attorney Mark Mahoney said that no better example of scapegoating driving criminal investigations and prosecutions exists than in the wave of corporate fraud litigation over the past decade.
 Mahoney argues that scapegoating stops with the simple revelation that the victim (the defendant) is a scapegoat.
 Educate the jurors about how scapegoating works.
-Reveal how the prosecutor is enlisting the jury to pile on.
+Reveal how the prosecutor is enlisting them to pile on.

 An expert on corporate life can explain how a CEO functions, which can in turn lead to an awareness that high-level executives delegate responsibility to others and do not (and should not) have complete knowledge of everything that happens in a company.
-Harvard Business School professors Michael Porter and Nitin Nohria argue in the Harvard Business Review that the skill to extract from subordinates the necessary critical details to inform top-level decisions is a vital CEO skill.
-CEOs are multitaskers who delegate a significant amount of responsibility to accomplish corporate goals.
+Harvard Business School professors Michael Porter and Nitin Nohria argue that the skill to extract from subordinates the necessary critical details to inform top-level decisions is a vital CEO skill.
+CEOs are multi-taskers who delegate significant amount of responsibility in order to accomplish corporate goals.
 Showing pages from their appointment books or describing the events of a particular day or week can put the events in a helpful context.
-Showing how many emails the CEO sent and received on a particular day may help the jury understand, for example, how much time did or did not go into reading a particular email.
-Testimony as to how the CEO's second in command and vice presidents are screened, hired, supervised, paid, and rewarded, and that they are expected to do their jobs with little supervision, can also be useful to the jury in understanding the realities of corporate delegation.
-It's not enough to say that your CEO client was "busy."
-Rather, demonstrate it and show examples of the scope of responsibility and the complexity of the CEO's job.
+Showing how many emails the CEO sent and received on a particular day may help the jury understand, for example, how much time did or did not go into reading a particular one.